romanejaquez/dartpad_workshop_starter/public/step_01/instructions.md

-# Responsive UIs in Flutter

-## Creating Fluid User Interfaces
+# Responsive UIs in Flutter: Creating Fluid User Interfaces

 ## What is Responsive Design?

 Responsive Design is the approach that suggests that design and development should adapt or "respond" to the user’s screen size, device orientation, and platform, in the hopes of achieving a fluid user interface that satisfies the needs of users and delivers a seamless experience.

-When a Flutter app is ***responsive***, the widgets adjust based on the size of screen they are presented on - they automatically change to fit the device you’re reading it on based on a set of rules given to the rendering platform.
+When a Flutter app is ***responsive***, the widgets adjust based on the size of the screen they are presented on, and programmatically change based on a set of rules given to the rendering platform.

 Flutter provides a set of widgets and constructs to achieve responsiveness in our apps out of the box, starting from the ```MediaQuery``` widget.